michaelablair/blair_michaela_integrated/README.md

 Website for a photography website.
 Includes a homepage, sessions page, and a gallery.
 Each page contains a contact page, with a form.

+Each page contains a header and a footer with a navigation bar and a logo, as well as a contact section at the bottom with a form.

+In the homepage, there is a business overview, and an about the photographer section.

+In the photo session page, there is an overview of packages and equipment, and an interactive Google Calendar.

+In the gallery page, there is a display of photos to show off work.

+## Issues to Fix

+The contact form will not go to the right side of the page.

+The footer logo isn't transparent.

+Footer Navigation should be white.

+Corners of form and calendar should be rounded.

 ## Installation

 Clone website off of github and open in browser.